 Here, the last equality follows because

+\end{remark} \begin{remark}[Unequal weighted ensemble] When defining the ensemble estimator in \eqref{eq:def-M-ensemble} with unequal weights, one can derive a similar corrected GCV estimator.
+This requires modifying the risk expansion in \eqref{eq:risk-decomposition} and using the intermediate estimators presented in \Cref{sec:intermediate_estimators}.
+For simplicity, we present and analyze the corrected GCV with equal weights.
+Because the individual estimators are i.i.d.\ conditioned on data, among all choices of deterministic weights that sum to $1$, the optimal combination of weights is simply $1/M$ for the lowest expected risk.

+One way to see this is to note that, since the penalties $g_1,\dots,g_M$ are the same, the component estimators $\hbeta_1,\dots,\hbeta_M$ are exchangeable.
+Because of exchangeability, for weights $(w_1,\dots,w_M)$, the expected risk is a convex polynomial of degree $2$ that is invariant by permutation of the $M$ inputs.
+By symmetry, a minimum is achieved at equal weights $w_1=\cdots=w_M$.
+Indeed, if a minimum is achieved at $w_1^*,\ldots,w_M^*$, it is also achieved at the average over all permutations $\frac{1}{M!}\sum_{\pi}(w_{\pi(1)}^*,\ldots,w_{\pi(M)}^*)$ by Jensen's inequality, and this average is proportional to $(1,1,\ldots,1)$.
+More broadly, this is a consequence of the Purkiss Principle \citep{waterhouse1983symmetric}.
+Thus, if we further restrict the weights to sum to $1$, the optimal choice for each weight is $1/M$. \end{remark}

-\end{remark} Our goal in the rest of the paper is to establish consistency properties of corrected GCV for any $M$ and provide rates of convergence under various assumptions on the data and the components estimators.
+Our goal in the rest of the paper is to establish consistency properties of the corrected GCV for any $M$ and to provide convergence rates under various assumptions on the data and component estimators.
 We will provide a non-asymptotic analysis in \Cref{sec:finite-sample-analysis} and an asymptotic analysis in \Cref{sec:asm-consistency}.
-In both of these sections, we will assume the following sampling scheme.
+In both sections, we assume the following sampling scheme.

 \begin{assumption}[Sampling strategy] The subsample sets $\{I_m\}_{m=1}^M$ are independent of $(\bX, \by)$ and i.i.d., uniformly distributed over subsets of $[n]$ with cardinality $k$. \end{assumption}